 Dynamics 365 Field Service ROI — What Actually Pays Back

 The ROI story for Dynamics 365 Field Service looks great on a vendor slide deck.
 "Reduce drive time by 30%.
 Increase first-time fix rate by 20%.
 Cut invoice cycle from 7 days to same-day."
 These numbers are real — I've seen every one of them in actual client engagements.
-But I've also seen Field Service implementations that cost $80,000 and produced no measurable ROI in the first 18 months.
+But I've also seen substantial Field Service implementations produce no measurable ROI in the first 18 months.
+For background on how GCP approaches these engagements, see the Dynamics 365 consulting overview.

 The difference isn't the software.
 It's which five levers you actually move, and whether you move them in the right order.